visionmedia/masteringnode/chapters/modules.md

 ## Requiring Modules

-There are four main ways to require a module in node, first is the _synchronous_ method, which simply returns the module's exports, second is the _asynchronous_ method which accepts a callback, third is the _asynchronous http_ method which can load remote modules, and lastly is requiring of shared libraries or "node addons" which we will cover later.

-To get started create a second file named _./app.js_ with the code shown below.
+To get started with requiring modules, first create a second file named _./app.js_ with the code shown below.
 The first line `require('./utils')` fetches the contents of _./utils.js_ and returns the `exports` of which we later utilize our `merge()` method and display the results of our merged object using `console.dir()`.

 	var utils = require('./utils');